BTB Real Estate Investment Trust (TSE:BTB) Plans Monthly Dividend of $0.03

 BTB Real Estate Investment Trust (TSE:BTB – Get Rating) declared a monthly dividend on Thursday, May 5th, Zacks reports.
-Stockholders of record on Tuesday, May 31st will be paid a dividend of 0.025 per share on Wednesday, June 15th.
-This represents a $0.30 dividend on an annualized basis and a dividend yield of ∞.
+Shareholders of record on Tuesday, May 31st will be given a dividend of 0.025 per share on Wednesday, June 15th.
+This represents a $0.30 dividend on an annualized basis and a yield of ∞.
 The ex-dividend date of this dividend is Monday, May 30th.

-BTB Real Estate Investment Trust (TSE:BTB – Get Rating) last announced its quarterly earnings results on Thursday, February 24th.
+BTB Real Estate Investment Trust (TSE:BTB – Get Rating) last released its earnings results on Thursday, February 24th.
 The company reported C$0.09 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of C$0.10 by C($0.01).
-The company had revenue of C$26.79 million during the quarter.
+The firm had revenue of C$26.79 million for the quarter.

 - Expedia or Bookings Holdings: Which Stock Should You Travel With?